-Earlier this month, Fastcase, an American-based electronic provider of U.S. primary law (cases, statutes, regulations, court rules, and constitutions), unveiled its list of Fastcase 50 winners for the year 2015:
+Fastcase, an American-based provider of electronic versions of U.S. primary law (cases, statutes, regulations, court rules, and constitutions), has unveiled its list of Fastcase 50 winners for the year 2018.

-Simon Fodden, the founder of Slaw, was recognized as one of the Fastcase 50 in 2014.
+Simon Fodden, the founder of Slaw.ca, was recognized as one of the Fastcase 50 in 2014.

-Michael Mills, one of the Fastcase 50 in 2012, has written about how the 250 winners from the past 5 years have begun to form an ecosystem of innovation:
+Michael Mills, one of the Fastcase 50 from the year 2012, wrote in 2015 on LinkedIn about how the winners of the previous 5 years had begun to form an ecosystem of innovation:

 “They champion transparency—in lawyer/client relations, in government data, policy, and practice, in judicial proceedings, and in legal education.
 They advocate for access—to the law itself, and to justice.
 They build structures, systems, and tools for access, quality, economy, and efficiency.”

 “They also collaborate.
 A tour of the five classes found time and again 50’s who are working together across organizations and projects, who influence and inspire one another.” [my emphasis]

 Using his company as an example, Mills wrote that “from any one person among the Fastcase 250, there are lines linking in many directions to many others.”